memory_order_consume

 }

-Before I analyse the program, I want to introduce a small variation.
-I replace in line 21 the memory model std::memory_order_acquire by std::memory_order_consume.
+Before I analyze the program, I want to introduce a small variation.
+I replace in line 21 the memory model std::memory_order_acquire with std::memory_order_consume.

 Release-consume ordering